Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation

 \section{Additional Experiment Details and Results}

-In this section, we document experiment details for better reproducibility, including data pipeline, training hyperparameters, and compute cost.
-In addition, we also provide additional experimental results on the effectiveness of various design choices employed by \ours, such as the Elastic-MoT design, stratified sampling, and the data pipeline.
+In this section, we document the details of the experiments for better reproducibility, including data pipeline, training hyperparameters, and compute cost.
+In addition, we also provide additional experimental results on the effectiveness of various design choices used by \ours, such as the Elastic-MoT design, stratified sampling, and the data pipeline.